nuztalgia/qibot/.github/CONTRIBUTING.md

 ### After you open a PR

-The [pre-commit.ci](https://pre-commit.ci/) tool will run some checks to ensure your changes are consistent with the [config](/.pre-commit-config.yaml) for this repo.
+The [pre-commit.ci](https://pre-commit.ci/) tool will run some checks to ensure that your changes are consistent with the [config](/.pre-commit-config.yaml) for this repo.

 - Some failing checks may be automatically fixed by the tool, and the resulting changes will be added to your PR as a subsequent commit.
 - Some things may require manual fixing.
 You can make the requested changes in your local copy of the repo, then commit and push to your PR branch again.
   This will update the PR and trigger a re-run of all the checks.

-Once your PR passes all of the pre-commit checks, a project maintainer will review it.
+Once your PR **passes all pre-commit checks**, a project maintainer will review it.

 - If the maintainer asks for any changes: make the necessary edits, commit and push to your PR branch, and then ask for another review.
 This back-and-forth may happen more than once, especially if your changes are non-trivial.